Pocketblog has gone back to basics. This is part of an extended management course.

 Exercise 3: Get there Early

 Arrive wherever you need to be in good time to freshen up, check your appearance in the bathroom mirror, and set up any technical logistics.
 Circumstances will vary considerably, but aim to be good and ready to start well before you are likely to meet the first members of your audience.
 That way, you can turn your full attention to them without having to think about the technicalities of your presentation.
+If your presentation is virtual, these same rules apply.

 Exercise 4: Own your Platform